MartinYe1234/Graph_Creation_Animation/README.md

-Interactive graph creation and graph theory visualisation
+An interactive graph creation and graph theory visualisation application meant to help people understand how graph theory algorithms work.

-The user interface and graph creation was done using pygame and networkx.
-The animation of the graphs was done using matplotlib.

-Includes: DFS, BFS, Kruskal's and Dijkstras

-This project was meant to be a culmination of all the skills learned so far.
-These include various graph theory algorithms, the OOP paradigm, the use of various python libraries and designing a user friendly interface to allow for a comphrensive experience.

 ------------
 DEMONSTRATION